 Facial features like jaw width, chin shape, brow position, and overall contour can indicate masculine or feminine traits.
 A square, angular jaw with a wider lower face usually leans masculine, while a tapered jaw with gentle curves leans feminine.
 However, many faces have a mix of characteristics, which is why personalized assessments from our specialists at InjectCo are important.

 Square jawlines are more commonly associated with male faces due to broader bone structure and stronger mandibles.
-Women can have naturally square jaws, too, but jawline filler for women can soften angles to maintain a feminine contour if desired.
+Women can have naturally square jaws too, but jawline filler for women can soften angles to maintain a feminine contour if desired.

 Attractiveness is subjective, but research and surveys suggest people are drawn to symmetry and proportion.
 For men, a strong, prominent jawline is often rated as appealing, while women are usually drawn to softer, balanced curves.
 Jawline fillers can help enhance these natural traits without altering individual identity.